Costumed performer: On television

 Current shows featuring a costumed performer puppet include Big Bird of Sesame Street, Barney from Barney & Friends, and Bear of Bear in the Big Blue House.
-Less complicated costumed characters include Hip Hop Harry, Yo Gabba Gabba!, and Mack & Moxy.
+Less complicated costumed characters include Hip Hop Harry, Yo Gabba Gabba!, the Polkaroo from Polka Dot Door, Wan Wan from Inai Inai Baa!, Niko Niko Pun, Galapico Pu and Mack & Moxy.

 Older examples include New Zoo Revue, H.R.
-Pufnstuf, Banana Splits, and British series Gophers!.
+Pufnstuf, The Banana Splits, Cucumber, Welcome to Pooh Corner, and British series Gophers!.

-Unauthorized costume characters
+Unauthorised costume characters

-In recent years, amateur performers wearing unauthorized, counterfeit costumes of various pop-culture characters have appeared in popular tourist destinations such as Hollywood Boulevard and Times Square.
+In recent years, amateur performers wearing unauthorised, counterfeit costumes of various pop-culture characters have appeared in popular tourist destinations such as Hollywood Boulevard and Times Square.
 They usually pose for photos and collect (or, often, extort) tips from tourists.
 The 2007 documentary film Confessions of a Superhero focuses on costumed "superheroes" on the Hollywood Walk of Fame.
-Because they are not regulated or authorized, there have been many controversies and arrests involving costumed performers in Times Square.
+Because they are not regulated or authorised, there have been many controversies and arrests involving costumed performers in Times Square.

 Industry

 The mascot industry is estimated at $5-million a year.
 Toronto, Canada, is one of the hubs in the industry, with six major firms headquartered out of the city.
-Knock-off costumes are commonly fabricated in Peru, where they're called botargas, as well as other South American countries and certain East Asian countries.
+Knock-off costumes are commonly fabricated in Peru, where they are called botargas, as well as other South American countries and certain East Asian countries.